 Overview: The Door is an unparalleled model for youth development, offering a comprehensive range of integrated services within a single site for nearly 10,000 New York City youth each year.
 Our mission is to empower young adults to reach their full potential by providing comprehensive youth development services in a diverse and caring environment.
-At The Door, youth can access health care and education, mental health counseling and crisis assistance, legal assistance, college preparation services, career development, housing supports, arts, sports, and recreational activities, and nutritious meals – all for free and under one roof.
+At The Door, youth can access health care and education, mental health counseling and crisis assistance, legal assistance, college preparation services, career development, housing supports, arts, sports and recreational activities, and nutritious meals – all for free and under one roof.
 By providing participants with our suite of integrated services, we seek to provide any motivated young person with the tools, resources, and opportunities needed to successfully transition to adulthood.

 - Facilitate all instructional aspects contextualized through the lens of medical and IT careers.

 - Administer multiple forms of assessment, including summative and formative assessments, and use these assessments to inform lesson planning and day to day instructional strategies.

-- Provide feedback to the team regarding young people’s education and placement experiences, challenges, and successes, to help inform the content and structure of program services
+- Provide feedback to Career and Education Services team regarding young people’s education and placement experiences, challenges, and successes, to help inform the content and structure of program services.

 - Support college level and/or high school interns that will work with each respective team on completing set administrative functions.

-- Participate in relevant departmental, agency, and external agency meetings, trainings, case conferences, workshops, and events.
+- Participate in relevant departmental, agency, and external agency meetings, trainings, case conferences, workshops and events.

-- You have a Bachelor’s Degree in Education or related field.
+- Bachelor’s Degree in Education or related field required, Master’s preferred

 - Experience in curriculum design and implementation